-- 1. Primary Goal: Ability to think critically and analytically (Goal #3) - 2.
-Secondary Goal: Ability to employ quantitative concepts and mathematical methods (Goal #2)
+- 1. Ability to communicate effectively - 2.
+Ability to employ quantitative concepts and mathematical methods - 3.
+Ability to think critically and analytically

 Mid-Semester exam dates and policy:

 Exam dates are not set at the beginning of the semester because the pace of the course can vary.
 The dates of each test will be announced in class.
 An unexcused absence on the day of a test will result of a grade of zero for that test.
 If you have an excused absence on the day of one of the three tests, the average of your other two tests will be used as a substitute for the exam you missed.
 No make-ups will be given.
 You may only miss one exam due to an excused absence.
 You are encouraged to bring a calculator to the exams, but the calculator cannot be a part of a cell phone, iPod, etc. (i.e., it must be ONLY a calculator)